artifact4oopsla20/Flow2Vec/README.md

-### 8. Case study (Figure 12)
+### 2.5 Case study (Figure 12)

-The four code fragments (Source code A-D) in Figure 12 are put in `resources/case/case.cpp` and their value-flow graphs are under `resources/case`.
+The four code fragments (Source code A-D) in Figure 12 are put in `resources/case/case.cpp` and their value-flow graphs are under `resources/case/svfg_final.dot`.
 We have also provided another example for user to try Flow2Vec under `resources/case-ex/case-ex.cpp`.
+(Note that due to the natural of distributed representation of code embedding, the predicted results by a model can be quite different from the ground truth, due to model trained using limited available training samples.)

-To reproduce the result for case study, run:
+To reproduce the result for Figure 12:

 ```sh
 cd /home
 ./summarization -op 5
 ```

-The result will be available in `result/case.json`.
-Note that the changes made on `example.c` may not produce desired output due to model training using limited samples.
+The result will be stored in `result/case.json`.

 **(Optional)** To regenerate datasets for case study.